Logiqx/scw-comp/docs/rules/bld.md

 ##### Rules

-- Entry in one continuous video (3BLD).
-4BLD and 5BLD can use multiple videos in comments.
+- Entry in one continuous video (3BLD), 4BLD and 5BLD can use multiple videos in comments
 - Cube and timer visible, ideally showing you blindfolded as well
 - Solve time includes memo and execution
 - Best solve wins, unlike the other events which are based on the average